codingFerryman/crypto_market_hierarchy_structure/README.md

 - coin: "code-of-coin(s)", separated by comma(s).
 Codes should exist [here](https://api-pub.bitfinex.com/v2/conf/pub:list:pair:exchange) as "codeUSD" or "code:USD".
 Default by all the coins listed in [cryptocurrency_code.txt](./cryptocurrency_code.txt).
-- start: "YYYYMMDD" or "YYYY-MM-DD", included.
+- start: "YYYY-MM-DD", included.
-- end: "YYYYMMDD" or "YYYY-MM-DD", NOT included.
+- end: "YYYY-MM-DD", NOT included.
 - interval: Select one or more from ['1m', '5m', '15m', '30m', '1h', '3h', '6h', '12h', '1D', '1W'], separated by comma(s).
 - output: (Optional) The path of output file.